Female submission: Eroticism

 Submission may be manifested in a multitude of ways whereby a woman relinquishes sexual or personal control to another, such as acts of servitude, submission to humiliation or punishments such as erotic spanking, hair pulling, caning and whipping, forced orgasms and female ejaculations, orgasm denial, golden showers, pussy torture, "forced" chastity, wax play, spitting, or other activities, at times in association with bondage.

 Female submission can take the form of engaging in sexual activity with a person other than her normal partner, as in the case of swinging (sometimes called wife swapping), non-monogamy or prostitution.
 Female submission can also take place in the form of clothed male, naked female.
 The level and type of submission can vary from person to person, and from one time to another.
 Some women choose to include occasional sexual submission in an otherwise conventional sex life.
 For example, a woman may adopt a submissive role during a sexual activity to overcome a sexual inhibition she may have.
 A woman may choose to submit full-time, becoming a lifestyle slave.

 Many people derive erotic pleasure from the submissiveness of a female partner, which they may regard as a turn-on; and some people regard obvious passivity as a form of feminine flirting or seduction.
 Some women submit to the sexual wishes of their partner for the pleasure of the partner, which may itself result in sexual pleasure for the submissive woman.
 In other cases the submission is solely for the pleasure of the partner where the woman does not receive pleasure as such from the activity.

 In literature

 Female submission is common in traditional literature.
 Story of O, published in 1954 in French, is an erotic tale of female submission involving a beautiful Parisian fashion photographer named O, who is taught to be constantly available for all forms of sex, offering herself to any male.

 Wonder Woman's origin is closely tied to the world of BDSM and feminism.
-Its creator William Moulton Marston, an ardent feminist and practicing psychologist did not view female submission as an act of weakness or defeat.
+Its creator William Moulton Marston, a practicing psychologist, did not view female submission as an act of weakness or defeat.
 He used to see it as an act of love and respect.